Skip to content

-The Mercedes A-Class condenses the brand's luxury features down into a compact city-friendly format.
+The Mercedes A-Class offers luxury features in a compact, city-friendly format.

-While that makes for a tempting package, there are loads of seriously talented small cars revving up to take a slice of the A-Class's pie.
-We've listed 10 of the best here.
+While that makes for a tempting package, there are loads of seriously talented small cars revving up to take a slice of its pie.
+We've listed 10 of the best Mercedes A-Class rivals here.

 BMW 1 Series